Categorical relations and bipartite entanglement in tensor cones for Toeplitz and Fej\'er-Riesz operator systems: Introduction

 \begin{theorem} Assume that $n,m\in\mathbb N$ satisfy $n,m\geq 2$. \begin{enumerate} \item The positive cone of $C(S^1)^{(n)}\omax C(S^1)^{(m)}$ coincides with separability cone $(C(S^1)^{(n)})_+\otimes_{\rm sep} (C(S^1)^{(m)})_+$. \item The positive cone of $C(S^1)^{(2)}\omin C(S^1)^{(m)}$ coincides with separability cone $(C(S^1)^{(2)})_+\otimes_{\rm sep} (C(S^1)^{(m)})_+$. \item If $x_0,x_1$ are $m\times m$ Toeplitz matrices for which $\left[ \right]$ is a positive operator, then for every $n\geq 3$ there exist Toeplitz matrices $x_2$,\dots, $x_{n-1}$ such that

 is a positive operator. \end{enumerate} \end{theorem}

-The first two assertions above sharpen Proposition 3.4 and Corollary 3.5, respectively, in \cite{farenick--mcburney2023}, as well as some results of Ando in \cite{ando2004,ando2013}, while the third assertion may be viewed as an extension of the Ando moment theorem \cite{ando1970} from the operator algebra category to the operator system category.
+The first two assertions above sharpen Proposition 3.4 and Corollary 3.5, respectively, in \cite{farenick--mcburney2023}, as well as some results of Ando in \cite{ando2004,ando2013}, while the third assertion fails if one aims to extend $3\times 3$ positive block-Toeplitz matrices with $m\times m$ Toeplitz blocks to $n\times n$ ($n\geq 4$) positive block-Toeplitz matrices with $m\times m$ Toeplitz blocks.

 In addition, a purely algebraic proof establishes the following theorem, which can also be proved using the main result of \cite{aubrun--ludovico--palazuelos2021}.

 \begin{theorem} If $\cstar(\mathbb Z_m)$ denotes the operator system of $m\times m$ complex circulant matrices, then, for every $n\geq 2$,